hannesdatta/course-odcm/content/docs/course/modules/week6/_index.md

 ---
 weight: 50
-title: Week 5) Data packaging and dissemination
+title: Week 6) Data collection and packaging
 description: Learn how to preprocess, validate, document and distribute your data - both internally (collaborators within the same organization) and externally (the public domain).
 bookCollapseSection: true
 ---

-# Week 5: Data Packaging and Distribution
+# Data Packaging and Distribution

-## Feedback labs
+## Meetup
-- Live coding and team viewer sessions for feedback
+- Feedback on coding up the data collection

 ## Self-study
 - Data packaging and distribution *prerecorded*